Stefan-Code/movie-scripts/README.md

 # movie-scripts
-Collection of scripts to manage my movie library
+Collection of scripts to manage my movie library.
+Probably this won't be useful to you.